Pittsburgh DUI Accident Attorney

 Winning a DUI Accident Case

-People injured by drunk drivers can file personal injury claims against the drivers.
+People injured by drunk drivers can file personal injury claims against the drivers with the help of our drunk driving accident lawyers.
 Personal injury law largely revolves around proving the defendant’s negligence, which entails three things:

 - You must establish that the defendant had a duty to act with reasonable care.
 On the road, this means following all the local traffic laws and operating vehicles safely.